How to remove black spot from stone surfaces

 Rob Parkers Best is a biocide which will get into the growth & kill the Black Spot permanently, but also has a bleaching agent which will bleach the blackness out of the visible Black Spot.

-To work properly it is necessary to ensure that the Rob Parkers Best Patio Cleaner remains on the affected stone for at least an hour, and that during the treatment period the stone surface remains wet.
+To work properly it is necessary to ensure that the Rob Parkers Best Patio Cleaner remains on the affected stone for at least an hour, (but up to 24 hours) and that during the treatment period the stone surface remains wet.

 Sometimes, particularly stubborn deposits will remain on the stone after treatment.